What is NIE?

 Does the NIE program sponsor print copies of the newspaper delivered to my school?

-The NIE program is 100% digital; meaning we provide sponsored copies of the digital newspaper (eEdition) to teachers and classrooms.
+The NIE program is 100% digital; thus, we provide sponsored copies of the digital newspaper (eEdition) to teachers and classrooms via licenses.
+We do not sponsor print copies of the newspaper.

 Who do I contact for further questions or help?